Overactive Bladder and Sleep Problems

 Pelvic floor exercises (Kegel exercises) are one of the quickest and more reliable ways to strengthen the supportive muscles around your bladder, which can help you control feelings of urgency and urine flow at any time of day.

-If you haven’t been practicing Kegels, start today.
-If you’re already familiar with the technique, get serious about your routine.
+If you have not been practicing Kegels, start today.
+If you are already familiar with the technique, get serious about your routine.

 You should work in several sets of Kegels throughout each day, beginning in the morning with a set of eight to 12 pelvic floor contractions and releases.
 Hold each contraction for about three seconds before releasing.